maxchang3/hexo-markmap/README.md

 ## Config

-add your optionss to config.yml
+Add your options to config.yml

 convention over configuration, if you don't need any following feature, then you needn't to add these configs.